-The STSdb 4.0 engine is based on WaterfallTree™ data structure – a patented STS Soft SC technology.
+The STSdb W4.0 engine is based on the WaterfallTree™ data structure – a patented STS Soft SC technology.
 W-tree effectively solves one of the most fundamental problems in the database world - speed degradation on random keys indexing.

-This allows STSdb 4.0 to support multiple indexes in real-time over multiple tables without performance impact.
-The database works blazing with both random & sequential keys.
+This allows STSdb W4.0 to support multiple indexes in real-time over multiple tables without impacting performance.
+The database works extremely fast with both random and sequential keys.

 Get started with the easy to use, simple and intuitive database interface.
-Explore the features and possibilities of STSdb4 described in a simple and interactive way.
+Explore the features and possibilities of STSdb W4.0 described in a simple and interactive way.
 It’s a step-by-step process that provides the necessary information to get the database running in no time.

 An unique blend between data indexing and streaming large data.

-The bottleneck of every database is the seek time latency of a storage device.
+The bottleneck of every database is storage device seek time latency.

 Compares the new W-tree technology with existing technologies.